Covicake/theam_test/README.md

     * Customers store information of the user who created them and the last user who updated them.
 * Admin condition
     * Admins can manage users (create, update, delete).
+    * Admins can provide or revoke admin rights to users.